-Every Monday I’ll be posting a new “ask me anything” threat where subscribers can ask me about whatever’s on their mind and I’ll do my best to answer.
+Every Monday I’ll be posting a new “ask me anything” thread where subscribers can ask me about whatever’s on their mind and I’ll do my best to answer.
 Occasionally I might do that in a short audio segment, which is a nice segue to the next thing on this list.

 At least once a week I’ll be putting out a podcast, which covers a broad range of topics from history to religion to current events.
 This will include interviews with a range of experts on subjects like extremism in West Africa, the political crisis in Venezuela, and the Orthodox Church.
 Subscribers will have full access to my backlog of podcasts, though please bear with me as I post them here because it will take some time to complete that project.

 Most weeks I’ll be writing an essay on a topic requested by one of my subscribers.
 These usually revolve around a historical topic (usually related to the Middle East) but I’m game for whatever is on your mind (within reason).
 As with the podcasts, I’ll be bringing my complete back catalogue of these essays over to Substack as quickly as possible, where they’ll be available to all subscribers.